windmill-labs/windmilldocs/docs/core_concepts/1_scheduling/index.md

 ![Basic or cron schedule](./3-basic-schedule.png 'Basic or cron schedule')

-Fill the inputs, toggle the `Schedule Enabled`, save and you're all set!
+Fill in the inputs, toggle the Schedule Enabled option, save, and you're all set!

 ![Save and schedule](./4-inputs-toggle.png 'Save and schedule')